Current Research Activities of

 This page contains a description of my current research interests, papers awaiting publication, and recent seminar presentations.
 Reprints of scientific papers that are already published can be found under "publications" while other writings can be found under (what else?) "other writings."

 ContentsCurrent research interests

 Current Research InterestsMy research interests are in the broad area of system and control theory, and its applications.
 After spending an entire lifetime "ducking" probability theory, at the moment I am working on problems in stochastic realization, specifically approximating high-order Markov and hidden Markov processes by lower-order processes, and the large deviation properties of such processes.

 On the applications front, I am interested in applying these (or any other appropriate) ideas to problems in computational biology with emphasis on cancer.
 When time permits, I also try to think about large deviation properties of moving averages of heavy-tailed random variables, especially when the processes are not i.i.d.

-- M. Eren Ahsen and M. Vidyasagar, "Mixing coefficients between discrete and real random variables: Computation and properties", submitted for publication; also arXiv, 1208:1720.
+- M. Eren Ahsen and M. Vidyasagar, "Mixing coefficients between discrete and real random variables: Computation and properties", to appear in IEEE Transactions on Automatic Control.
+Preprint at arXiv, 1208:1720.
 PDF

 M. Vidyasagar, "A metric between probability distributions on